TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.1-the-layers-of-storage/_index.md

 ---
 title: "1.
-The Layers in Storage"
+The Layers of Storage"
 date: 2021-06-15T12:33:48+10:00
 draft: false
 weight: 10
+aliases: [/metrics/chapter-4-storage-metrics/2.4.1-the-layers-in-storage/]
 ---

 Virtualization increases the complexity in monitoring storage performance.
 Just like memory, where we have more than one level, we have multiple levels for storage.
 At the highest level, we have VMs.
 A VM typically has 2-3 virtual disks (or even RDMs), such as OS drive, paging file drive, and data drive.
 A large database VM will have even more.